West Burton power stations: Environment

-West Burton is currently opted in to the UK Transitional National Plan, placing limits on its sulphur dioxide, nitrous oxides and particulates emissions to a period up to the end of 2020. part of the Industrial Emissions Directive 2010/75/EU which superseded the Large Combustion Plant Directive 2001/80/EC.
-Under the EU regulations West Burton is classed as two power plants due to the fact of having two chimneys.
+West Burton was opted in to the UK Transitional National Plan, placing limits on its sulphur dioxide, nitrous oxides and particulates emissions to a period up to the end of 2020: part of the Industrial Emissions Directive 2010/75/EU which superseded the Large Combustion Plant Directive 2001/80/EC.
+Under the EU regulations West Burton was classed as two power plants due to the fact of having two chimneys.

 Unbuilt West Burton 'B' (Coal)

-In 1988 the then chairman of the CEGB Walter Marshall, Baron Marshall of Goring announced a 2 x 900 MW coal-fired power station fitted with flue-gas desulfurisation (FGD) to be known as 'West Burton B' would be built on the site.
+In 1988 the then chairman of the CEGB Walter Marshall, Baron Marshall of Goring announced a 2 x 900MW coal-fired power station fitted with flue-gas desulphurisation (FGD) to be known as 'West Burton B' would be built on the site.
 The plan was abandoned just before privatisation.

 Closure and future

 In March 2021, EDF confirmed that West Burton A would cease generation on 30 September 2022.
+However, in June 2022, EDF agreed to defer closure of two units at West Burton A power station by a further six months with the closure date revised to 31 March 2023.
+This was in response to the Government request to keep the units available over the winter of 2022–23.
+The station closed as planned on 31 March 2023.
+Decommissioning of the station took place throughout the latter months of 2023, and demolition began in January 2024 with a planned end date of 2028.
+There has been protest to the demolition of the station from campaign group The Twentieth Century Society, arguing significant pieces of Britain's industrial heritage such as West Burton A should be preserved.

 After it was first listed as a candidate in June 2021, on 3 October 2022 the site was announced as the planned location for the first nuclear fusion power plant to be built under the Spherical Tokamak for Energy Production (STEP) programme.

 West Burton B history

 A £600 million 1,270 MWe CCGT power station, which runs on natural gas, was built next to the coal-fired station.
 Construction by the Kier Group started in January 2008.
 It was built on land originally allocated for a proposed 1,800 MW West Burton 'B' coal power station that was to have been built in the 1980s.
 Privatisation of the electricity industry in 1990 cancelled this scheme.
 The power station was commissioned in 2013, and supplies electricity to around 1.5 million homes.
-A new 12 mi gas pipeline was built to link to the National Gas Transmission System at Grayingham in Lincolnshire.
+A new 12 mi gas pipeline was built to link to the National Transmission System at Grayingham in Lincolnshire.
 Around 1,000 people were involved in the construction.
 The plant consists of three 430 MW gas turbines each with a heat recovery steam generator.

 Activists from the No Dash For Gas group protesting against the building of the gas plant pleaded guilty to charges of aggravated trespass in February 2013.
 EDF discontinued a civil lawsuit against them in March 2013.